TL1-Horizon/hello-world/README.md

 Hey people!

-Just here to learn more about guthub and seeing what more I can do.
+Just here to learn more about github and seeing what more I can do.